There is never a dull moment on a trip to Dublin with a strong collection of Tourist Attractions

 Catch the 70 towards Dunboyne outside the hotel (bus stop outside 'Connacht House'), get off at 'Blackhall Place/Law Society' and walk 6 minutes to the Distillery.

 The Old Jameson Distillery is located just off Smithfield Square on the Northside of the city.
 Originally built in 1780, this Distillery is the original site where Jameson Irish Whiskey was distilled until 1971 and was once considered one of the largest and finest in the world.
 It is now a visitors centre that provides guided tours, whiskey tasting workshops, bars, restaurants, and a gift shop.
 On the tour, you will re-live the history and discover the secret of how just three ingredients are transformed into the spirit known as Jameson Irish Whiskey.
-Mespil Guest's can avail of an exclusive 20% discount when booking online with code HOTEL20
+Mespil Guest's can avail of an exclusive 20% discount when booking online - enquire with our team for discount code.

 Catch the 38 towards Damastown outside the hotel (Connacht House), hop off at 'Pearse Street/Tara Street' and walk 5 minutes to the destination.

 A walk through the cobbled stones of Trinity College Dublin will bring visitors back to the 18th century.
 The Library of Trinity College is the largest research library in Ireland and boasts breathtaking architecture, with three million books held in the depository.
 The Book of Kells is a 9th-century gospel manuscript and is considered one of the most beautiful illuminated manuscripts in the world.
 It was written around 800AD and has been in safekeeping in Trinity College Library since 1653.